wedaly/GLFighters-SDL/README.md

 ## Changes from the original

-There are a few changes from the original game to make it more accessible to modern gamers.
+There are a few changes from the original game to translate the experience to the web and make it more accessible to modern gamers:
 * The default map, player skins, and starting position are chosen so they stand out against the background and are easier to see.
 * The default weapon for player 1 is the lightsaber, because the animation/sounds are awesome and because it shows that GLFighters has multiple types of weapons.
 * There is help text printed showing the most important keys (movement, attack, and toggling the AI) so casual players can get started.
+There is also help text after a player dies explaining how to restart.
 * The ability to save and open map files is not yet implemented.

 The original used the numpad for player 2 controls and map editor commands, but none of my keyboards